DNA-styx/Navbot-StuckBot-Visualiser/README.md

 # Navbot StuckBot Visualiser

-HTML script and SourceMod Plugin to parse SourceMod logs for Navbot 'stuckbot' events, aggregate into one file and display them in game to assist with fixing non-optional waypointing.
+HTML script and SourceMod Plugin used to parse SourceMod logs for Navbot 'stuckbot' events, aggregate them into one file and display them in game to assist with fixing poor waypointing.

 Vibed together over the course of a day with LLMs, more a usable proof of concept.
 Tested with up to 18 logs, 1800 stuck events and 16 maps.